 Standard Legal Clauses

-A nanny contract template provides you with standard legal clauses that protect the parties.
+A nanny contract template provides standard legal clauses protecting the parties.
 This includes sections like:

 - Limitations on liability